SomeWeekendReading/someweekendreading.github.io/_posts/2026-08-04-doj-smackdowns.md

 ## The Weekend Conclusion

-Basically, at this point, we'd guess the DoJ has about a 3% chance of success at this business.
-The smart lawyers, with a good sense of survival, have either already left or will at least stop doing _this._
+Basically, at this point, we'd guess the DoJ has about a 3% chance of success in this business.
+The smart lawyers, with good survival instincts, have either already left or will at least stop doing _this._

+Apparently there are many non-smart lawyers at DoJ.

+Or at least many who are willing to be intimidated by non-smart fascist bosses.

 [(_Ceterum censeo, Trump incarceranda est!_)]({{ site.baseurl }}/ceterum-censeo/)